akkashk/top-movies/README.md

 The `ratio` command calculates the ratio between two columns and outputs results to a new CSV file.

 ## **match**
-The `match` command movies in the IMDB dataset with its corresponding Wikipedia page and outputs results to a new CSV file.
+The `match` command links the movies in the IMDB dataset with its corresponding Wikipedia page (if it finds one) and outputs the results to a new CSV file.

-This uses Go's builtin concurrency model of goroutines and channels to asynchronously read entries from the Wikipedia dataset whilst matching them with movies from the IMDB dataset.
+This command uses Go's builtin concurrency model of goroutines and channels to asynchronously read entries from the Wikipedia dataset whilst matching them with movies from the IMDB dataset.

+Movies are matched to their Wikipedia article by populating a trie with movies titles from the IMDB dataset and doing a prefix search using the title of a Wikipedia article as the key.
+If multiple matches are found then a score is calculated based on the movie title, Wikipedia title, presence of various keywords in the abstract such as release date, cast members and production crew.
+The movie with the highest score is taken as the best match for a given Wikipedia article.

-Currently the tool uses movie metadata information and movie credits information to match a movie with its Wikipedia page.
-Additional features can be added by implementing the `matching` interface and adding the new feature to `features` variable in `match.go`.
+Currently the tool only uses movie metadata information and movie credits information.
+Additional information can be added to the algorithm by implementing the `matching` interface and adding the new features to `features` variable in `match.go`.

 ## **combine**
-The `combine` command combines the movies metadata information with ratio calculations, Wikipedia links/abstract and outputs results to a new CSV file.
+The `combine` command combines the movies metadata information with ratio calculations, Wikipedia links/abstract and outputs the results to a new CSV file.

 ## **load**
 The `load` command takes the combined dataset and loads it to a Postgres database.
 This loads the data under the table name `topmovies` containing the following information along with its column name and datatype: